 What is a sustainable product?

-After assessing brands and products spanning all sorts of industries for “sustainability,” we’ve come to develop a (working) definition.
+After assessing brands and products spanning all sorts of industries for “sustainability,” I've come to develop a (working) definition.

-This definition carries with it complexity and a list of working component parts, but we find that it’s built from three pillars: performance, planet, and accountability.
+This definition carries with it complexity and a list of working component parts, but I find that it’s built from three pillars: performance, planet, and accountability.

 In this post, I’ll be breaking down each.
 Let’s get started.